scratchaddons-community/scradd/README.md

 #### Set up the testing server

 1. Create a new server using the [Scradd Testing server template](https://discord.new/htbTxKBq6EVp).
 2. Enable Community in Server Settings.
-Use `#rules` for the Rules or Guidelines channel and `#mod-logs` for the Community Updates Channel.
+Use `#roles` for the Rules or Guidelines channel and `#mod-logs` for the Community Updates Channel.
 3. Enable Developer Mode in your User Settings -> Advanced.
 4. Right-click on your new testing server, copy its id, and note it for future use.
 5. Invite your bot at https://discord.com/oauth2/authorize?client_id=[APPLICATION_ID_HERE]&guild_id=[GUILD_ID_HERE]&permissions=8&scope=applications.commands%20bot